I’ve admired Jane Russell for a long time.

 Jane and first husband Robert Waterfield were unable to conceive after her abortion, but they desperately wanted children.

 Over the course of their marriage, Jane and Robert adopted three children.
-Jane absolutely loved motherhood, and called her three children—Thomas, Tracy, and Buck—her “reason for living.”
+Jane absolutely loved motherhood, and called her three childrenโThomas, Tracy, and Buckโher โreason for living.โ

 Through her own adoption experiences, particularly following the complications of adopting her oldest son from Ireland, Jane learned first-hand how difficult the adoption process can be.
 And she wanted to do something to change the system.